sdanielzafar/GDAX_stream_to_postgres/README.md

 instance!

 ### Postgres server setup
-The first goal is to get Postgres up and running on a Ubuntu 16.04 Amazon EC2 instance.
+The first goal is to get Postgres up and running on a Ubuntu 16.04 Server.
 Notes on how Postgres was set up for streaming will be included here:

+1. Make sure postgres is installed.
+2. Open Postgres for remote connection on port 5432.
+Configure postgresql.conf to do so.

 ### GDAX streaming client setup
 Next, let's use a slightly altered version of the Python GDAX client's